SMILEY4/ktor-openapi-tools/docs/openapi/core_concepts/how_it_works.md

 Type information from the documentation DSL is automatically converted to OpenAPI schemas.
 Schemas can be defined locally ( inline with usage) or globally (in the plugin configuration).
-The plugin uses [schema-kenerator](https://github.com/SMILEY4/schema-kenerator) to generate its schemas from kotlin classes and supports multiple schema generation strategies:
+The plugin uses [schema-kenerator](https://github.com/SMILEY4/schema-kenerator) to generate its schemas from kotlin classes and supports. multiple schema generation strategies:

 - Reflection-based (default): Analyzes Kotlin types using reflection